 A Glassdoor survey of over 5,000 adults across the U.S. and Europe confirmed this.
 Sixty-six percent of respondents said they judge a company’s culture before applying for a job, and seventy-seven percent said they judge a company’s culture before applying

-Companies with healthy benefits even have an advantage when it comes to attracting and retaining top talent too.
-Employees increasingly seek out companies that prioritise their health and well-being.
+Companies offering health benefits have an advantage when it comes to attracting and retaining top talent too – with employees increasingly seeking out companies that prioritise their health and well-being.
 A benefits package is a perk considered by 9 out of 10 employees when evaluating a new job company.

-A successful corporate wellness program relies on having well-informed and dedicated people steering it.
-Generally, it is HR that is responsible for understanding workforce health trends and designing programs that can improve participation and engagement outcomes.
 But sometimes the HR department is time or resource-strapped.
-In this case, shopping around for the right wellness program can prevent challenges from occurring.
+In this case, shopping around for a managed wellness program can prevent challenges from occurring.

 Managed wellness programs provide the HR department with help analysing employee data launching activities and the quick resolution of challenges.

-Often these programs are more effective with end-to-end support because the account manager can help HR customise activities and challenges to the workplace, conduct data analysis and reporting and help the program achieve its goals.
-Essentially, managed wellness programs ensure that money spent on health-related campaigns is well spent.
+With end-to-end support, the account manager can help HR customise activities and challenges to the workplace, conduct data analysis and reporting and help the program achieve its goals.
+Essentially, ensuring that money spent on health-related campaigns is well spent.

-Additionally, testing a small-scale program can provide you with an opportunity to collect feedback from employees and make adjustments accordingly.
-By doing so, you can increase the chance that the program will be well-received and embraced by employees, which can help justify the expense and help secure leadership buy-in.
+Conducting a small-scale event provides an opportunity to gather feedback from employees and make necessary adjustments.
+By doing so, the likelihood of the program being well-received and embraced by workers increases, ultimately justifying the expense and helping to secure leadership buy-in at a later stage.

-Once convinced of the benefits and effectiveness of your proposed workplace wellness solution, it will be easier to expand the program or organise larger more frequent events, satisfied that leadership is on board too.
+Once everyone has been convinced of the benefits and effectiveness of the proposed solution, expanding the program or organizing larger and more frequent events becomes easier, as there is confidence that leadership is fully on board with the initiative.